goofy2k/MIDI-sequencer/README.md

      - recognize connection to nRF Connect tool and do not assign MIDI functionality to that
      - implement sendMessage

-  Does NicMidi need a callback for the while connected case , or is availability of send message sufficient
+  Does NicMidi need a callback for the while connected case , or is availability of send message sufficient?
+Just implement the component example further!